Why Is Drinking Salt Water Such A BiG PROBLEM?

 In the case of an emergency where no freshwater is available, this article has given you plenty of alternatives.

-You can get hydration from water rich fruit and vegetables like cucumber, watermelons, coconut water and even plants like cacti.
+For instance, you can get hydration from water rich fruit and vegetables like cucumber, watermelons, coconut water and even plants like cacti.

-Avoid Saltwater Poisoning By Preventing It…
+Avoid Saltwater Poisoning By Preventing It

 The very best way to deal with saltwater poisoning is to prevent it from the start.

 Learn how to make a DIY salt water filter in the case of emergencies.
-Or a better alternative is to always have a portable desalination kit with you when you travel, hike, go on a cruise, boat or simply plan to be in the outdoors.
+Or a better alternative is to always have a portable desalination kit with you when you travel, hike, go on a cruise, boat or simply plan to be outdoors.

 Katadyn Survivor 35 Desalinator